CtrlK

 Trigger Term Quality

-Excellent coverage of natural terms users would say including 'reverse engineer', 'old codebase', 'no docs', 'figure out how this works', 'inherited project', 'legacy analysis', 'code archaeology' - these match how users naturally describe these situations.
+Excellent coverage of natural terms users would say, including explicit trigger phrases like 'reverse engineer', 'old codebase', 'no docs', 'figure out how this works', 'inherited project', 'legacy analysis', 'code archaeology', 'undocumented features'.
+These are highly natural and varied.

 3 / 3